 Alexandre is a PhD student in Physical Geography at the Institute of Geography and Land Management, working on the analysis of relict slope deposits in Serra da Estrela Mountain, Portugal and a researcher of the Centre of Geographical Studies of the University of Lisbon.
 He has a MS in Physical Geography on the thermal regime of the active layer and permafrost in the Hurd Peninsula (Livingston Island, Antarctica).
 His research interests focus on geomorphodynamics of polar and mountain environments.
 He participated in five Antarctic campaigns between 2006 and 2012 with the Bulgarian, Brazilian and North-American Antarctic Expeditions and in one in the Arctic in Adventdalen and Sassendalen, Svalbard.

-Ashley is a Research Associate at Wilfred Laurier University in Waterloo, Canada at the Centre for Cold Regions and Water Science.
-She recently finished her PhD at Queen’s University where she had the opportunity to complete 6 seasons of permafrost field work in multiple locations throughout the Canadian High Arctic.
+Ashley is a Research Scientist at the Geological Survey of Canada in Ottawa, Canada.
+She completed her PhD at Queen’s University and has had the opportunity to complete 8 seasons of permafrost field work in multiple locations throughout the Canadian Arctic.
 To learn more about Ashley and the research she has done check out her website.

 Matthias was born on a volcano, learned to crawl in the Andes and to swim in the Sahel.
 He lived in seven countries on four continents and is now working at the Department of Ecology and Environmental Science at Umeå University in Sweden.
 His research is focused on high-latitude ecosystem carbon storage and properties of permafrost-affected soils.
 He specializes on using high-resolution images from satellites and drones to map vegetation and soil organic carbon.
 Matthias has been involved in permafrost research since 2009 and has participated in fieldwork in the Siberian, European and North American Arctic where he took a lot of photos.